xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-08.png">

-The added $\sqrt{1 - \alpha_t} \times z$ is found to be useful by searchers that will significantly improve the generated image quality.
+Note that we add a noise($\sqrt{1 - \alpha_t} \times z$) to the end of the formula to stabilize the model.
+This is found to be useful by searchers that will significantly improve the generated image quality.

 ## PyTorch's implementation of the sampling process